New Jersey Divorce Attorneys

-Please share your situation and goals on our intake form (on the right).
+For your free consultation, please share your situation and goals on our intake form (on the right) or call right now at 1-800-537-4154.
 We will call you within 24 hours and begin taking away the stress associated with the legal aspects of this trying circumstance.
-Or call right now at 800-537-4154 .

-At Aretsky Law Group, our compassionate New Jersey Lawyers represent you in all child custody and parenting time legal issues.
+At Aretsky Law Group, our compassionate Child Custody Lawyers represent you in all child custody and parenting time legal issues.

 There are two basic types of child custody: Residential Custody and Legal Custody.

 - Legal Custody in New Jersey is usually joint.
 It is the right to make major decisions regarding the children including healthcare, educational and religious upbringing issues.

 - Residential custody, often called physical custody, refers to where the child will live.

 Our law firm assists clients with child custody matters such as:

 - Child Relocation

 For legal matters that affect child custody, you need the assistance of an attorney with a clear knowledge of New Jersey law.
 Aretsky Law Group, P.C., Attorneys Can Help!